-Payout ratio during FY2018/19 was 99.76% of net investment income (excluding the net unrealised gain (loss) on investments), dividing into dividend payment of 78.15% and capital return of 21.61%, close to 99.94% during FY2017/18.
-This showed that the Fund distributed high payout from almost all of the net investment income available to be paid.
+The payout ratio during FY2019/20 was 94.83% of net investment income (excluding the net gain (loss) on valuation of investments), dividing into dividend payment of 34.75% and capital return of 60.08%, a slight decrease from 99.76% of net investment income (excluding the net gain (loss) on valuation of investments) during FY2018/19 which divided into dividend payment of 78.15% and capital return of 21.61%.
+This showed that the Fund distributed high payout compared to the net investment income available to be paid.

-15.2 Factors or Occurrences which may Have Impact in the Future
+15.2 Factors or Occurrences Which may Have Impact in the Future